Interferometric measurement of the quadrature coherence scale using two replicas of a quantum optical state: Conclusion

 \section{Conclusion}

-The quadrature coherence scale is an efficient nonclassicality witness and measure, which can be expressed through several equivalent formulas, making it relatively easy to compute for a large variety of states \cite{de_bievre_measuring_2019,Hoetal19,hertz_quadrature_2020,hertz_relating_2020}.
+The quadrature coherence scale is an efficient nonclassicality measure, which can be expressed through several equivalent formulas, making it relatively easy to compute for a large variety of states \cite{de_bievre_measuring_2019,Hoetal19,hertz_quadrature_2020,hertz_relating_2020,hertz_decoherence_2023}.
 It has a clear physical interpretation, notably because it is inversely proportional to the decoherence time of the state \cite{hertz_quadrature_2020}.
-Nevertheless, since it is a nonlinear function of the density matrix, its measurement would \textit{a priori} seem to require a complete state tomography.
+However, since it is a nonlinear function of the density matrix, its measurement would \textit{a priori} seem to require a complete quantum state tomography.
 We have shown that this problem can be avoided through the use of a simple two-copy interferometric measurement scheme using a 50:50 beam splitter associated with photon counting.
 The method can easily be adapted to multimode systems, in which case one needs to couple the modes pairwise using a stack of 50:50 beam splitters.
-The downside of this procedure is of course the need to ensure the interferometric stability of the joint measurement of the two replicas, as well as the need for photon-number resolving detectors.
+The challenge of this procedure is of course the need to ensure the interferometric stability of the joint measurement of two replicas together with reasonably low mode-mismatch, optical losses in the circuit, and extra noise, as well as the need for photon-number resolving detectors.

 The underlying multicopy technique used here was put forward in the 2000s \cite{brun_measuring_2004,Ekert-multicopy-method,Moura-multicopy-method} and was more recently applied to bosonic atoms in optical lattices \cite{Daley-mulitcopy-bosons,Greiner-Nature} as well as continuous-variable quantum optical systems \cite{hertz_multicopy_2019,arnhem_multicopy_2022}.
-The present work further extends the range of applicability of this set of techniques in quantum optics.
+The present work further extends the range of applicability of this technique in quantum optics.

+\textit{Note:} Recently, our protocol for measuring the QCS has been successfully implemented in an experiment involving state-of-the-art (superconducting) photon-number-resolving detectors \cite{goldberg_measuring_2023}.